The Salah Taher Collection

 The Salah Taher Archive at the Arab Art Archive contains over 2,000 items, including diaries, handwritten reflections, scripts from a televised broadcast series, exhibition-related documents and ephemera (such as catalogs, invitations, receipts, price lists, photos), press clippings, some correspondence, some reports and letters from official institutions, a few personal items such as passports, IDs, birth and death certificates, and photo negatives.

-Digitized content will be made available to the public through the NYU Special Collections online repository and finding aid system in 2024.
+Digitized content will be made available to the public through the NYU Archival Collections repository in 2024.
+The collection finding aid can be found here.